tawi1/DotsTrafficCity/docs/source/pedestrianInit.rst

 #.
 In the :ref:`Pedestrian settings <pedestrianSettingsConfig>` select `Animatron hybrid` rig type.
 #.
 Now, you can disable the pedestrian from the :ref:`DOTS simulation <pedestrianDisableSimulation>` at any time and handle it manually via the `AnimatronEntityAdapter` component.

+Runtime Attachment
+""""""""""""""

+#.
+Add `AnimatronRuntimeAttachment` component to your attachment
+#.
+Use ``SetAttachment`` method of `AnimatronRuntimeAttachment` to attach to the `AnimatronEntityAdapter` with the specified `Joint name`.

 .. _pedestrianRagdoll:

 Ragdoll